Dieterbe/anthracite/README.md

     <unix timestamp> <type> <description>

-There are no restrictions for type and description, other than that they must be non-empty strings.
+Type must be a non-empty string not containing whitespace; description must be a non-empty string.
-That said, I do have some suggestions and recommendations, which I'll demonstrate through fictive examples:
+I have some suggestions and recommendations, which I'll demonstrate through fictive examples:
 (but note that there's room for improvement, see the section below)

     # a deploy_* type for each project